coder-hxl/x-crawl/publish/README.md

 English | [简体中文](https://github.com/coder-hxl/x-crawl/blob/main/docs/cn.md)

-x-crawl is a flexible Node.js multi-purpose crawler library.
+x-crawl is a flexible Node.js multifunctional crawler library.
 Used to crawl pages, crawl interfaces, crawl files, and poll crawls.

-> If you also like x-crawl, you can give [x-crawl repository](https://github.com/coder-hxl/x-crawl) a star to support it, thank you all for your support.
+> If you also like x-crawl, you can give [x-crawl repository](https://github.com/coder-hxl/x-crawl) a star to support it, thank you for your support!

 ## Features

 - **🔥 Async/Sync** - Just change the mode property to toggle async/sync crawling mode.
-- **⚙️ Multiple functions** - Can crawl pages, crawl interfaces, crawl files and poll crawls.
+- **⚙️Multiple functions** - Can crawl pages, crawl interfaces, crawl files and poll crawls.
 And it supports crawling single or multiple.
 - **🖋️ Flexible writing method** - A function adapts to multiple crawling configurations and obtains crawling results.
 The writing method is very flexible.
+- **👀 Device Fingerprinting** - Zero configuration/custom configuration to avoid fingerprinting to identify and track us from different locations.
 - **⏱️ Interval crawling** - no interval/fixed interval/random interval, can effectively use/avoid high concurrent crawling.
 - **🔄 Retry on failure** - It can be set for all crawling requests, for a single crawling request, and for a single request to set a failed retry.
 - **🚀 Priority Queue** - Use priority crawling based on the priority of individual requests.